0cjs/sedoc/app/chat.md

   In a browser this will attempt to open the Slack app.
 To jump directly to the message, replace `archive` with `message`.

+UI:
+- Links can be added most easily by copying the link, selecting the hyperlink text when editing the message, and pasting (Ctr-V).
+- Code text cannot be linked.

 Signal
 ------